borisbaldassari/software-ethics/README.md

-# Software Ethics
+# Discussing Ethics in Software

-Discussing what ethics means in software.
+This web site is a place to discuss ethics in software.

 See also: